fjcpeeters/BomDia/README.md

 The BomDia.m algorithm version3.0 is associated to:

 F. J.C.
 Peeters, H.J.L. van der Lubbe and P. Scussolini (under review).
 Age-depth models for tropical marine hemipelagic deposits improve significantly when proxy-based information on sediment composition is included.
-Submitted to Paleoceanography and Paleoclimatology.
+Submitted to Paleoceanography and Paleoclimatology on 2022-05-03.

-The BomDia algorithm produces age-models for marine hemi-pelagic sediment cores and requires input of Age Control Points and uncertainty as wel as downcore data on the calcium carbonate content.
-The present version includes age model uncertatinty estimation using a Monte-Carlo approach.
+The BomDia algorithm produces optimal age-models for marine hemi-pelagic sediment cores.
+The present version 3.0 includes age model uncertatinty estimation using a Monte-Carlo approach.
+The algorithm requires input of Age Control Points and their uncertainty as wel as downcore data on the calcium carbonate content.
+For graphical output the MatLab script "fanChart.m" is required, which can be obtained from the MatLab.com website.
 It is recommended to run the model using 500,000 simulations and a selection of 30 for best age models.

+Contact details:

+Dr. Frank Peeters
+Department of Earth Sciences
+Faculty of Science, Vrije Universiteit
+De Boelelaan 1085, 1081 HV Amsterdam,
+The Netherlands. email: f.j.c.peeters@vu.nl